EpsilonSolutions/netscaler-command-reference/docs/ns/ns-httpprofile/ns-httpprofile.md

 Default value: ENABLED

 <b>maxReusePool</b>
 Maximum limit on the number of connections, from the NetScaler to a particular server that are kept in the reuse pool.
 This setting is helpful for optimal memory utilization and for reducing the idle connections to the server just after the peak time.
+Zero implies no limit on reuse pool size.
+Default value: 0
+Minimum value: 0
 Maximum value: 360000

 <b>dropExtraCRLF</b>